 The biggest concern businesses have is the risk of compromising company data, whether by lost/stolen devices or by cyber-attacks and threats.

-BYOD security risks need to be taken very seriously, and it's an unfortunate fact that most companies do NOT have a mobile device access policy in place.
+BYOD security policies need to be taken very seriously, and it's an unfortunate fact that most companies do NOT have a BYOD security policy in place.

 Pros and Cons of a BYOD Policy